VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

 Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password

--httpListenAddr string
+-httpListenAddr array

-TCP address to listen for http connections.
-See also -httpListenAddr.useProxyProtocol (default ":9428")
+TCP address to listen for incoming http requests.
+See also -httpListenAddr.useProxyProtocol

--httpListenAddr.useProxyProtocol
+-httpListenAddr.useProxyProtocol array

 -inmemoryDataFlushInterval duration